OllieWP/ollie-menu-designer/readme.txt

 = Will this conflict with other menu plugins? =

-Menu Designer is designed to work alongside WordPress's native navigation system.
+Ollie Menu Designer is designed to work alongside WordPress's native navigation system.
 However, we recommend deactivating other menu plugins to avoid potential conflicts and ensure the best performance.

 = Is this plugin accessible? =

 Yes!
-Menu Designer follows WordPress accessibility standards with proper ARIA attributes, keyboard navigation support, and screen reader compatibility.
+Ollie Menu Designer follows WordPress accessibility standards with proper ARIA attributes, keyboard navigation support, and screen reader compatibility.

 = Will this slow down my website? =

-No. Menu Designer uses modern performance techniques including efficient loading, optimized CSS delivery, and follows WordPress best practices.
+No. Ollie Menu Designer uses modern performance techniques including efficient loading, optimized CSS delivery, and follows WordPress best practices.

 = Can I style menus with custom CSS? =

-While Menu Designer gives you extensive design control through blocks and Global Styles, you can also add custom CSS if needed.
+While Ollie Menu Designer gives you extensive design control through blocks and Global Styles, you can also add custom CSS if needed.
 All menu elements use semantic HTML with proper CSS classes for easy targeting.

 == Screenshots ==